 At that time we could only meet Gaw-ria, while Ooh was up North and studying for her exams.
 We visited Father Ray again in early April 2014 and this time we met with all 6 girls.
 They are wonderful children and all six of them are good and promising students.

 We went to Pattaya for the third time in May 2015, and were invited by Father Ray to participate in the 2 days celebrations of the 25th anniversary of the Children’s Home.
 It was fantastic to participate in this in the company of all the girls, who were in holiday that time.
 And we also got to know the 2 new girls Donna and Amanda.
 All very nice girls.
 And they are all very nice and pleasant people at Father Ray’s.
 We really enjoyed that visit.
 After that we travelled on to Koh Samui where we met up with Gift and her family.

-We look forward to coming back to Pattaya on regular basis, probably once every year.
+We look forward to returning to Pattaya regularly.

-We thank Father Peter, Brother Denis and Mr. Derek, and all people at Father Ray for everything, and also for ever Khun (Ms.) Somnuk who had proposed this project to us.
+We thank everyone at Father Ray for everything, and also forever Khun (Ms) Somnuk who had proposed this project to us.